Florida woman allegedly threw ex’s dog off balcony, killing it - NewsBreak

 After he asked her several times to leave, Vaughn allegedly picked up Adeson’s pug Bucky and threw it off the balcony.
 The dog was found dead on the pavement below, according to police.

-Vaughn was arrested Monday afternoon on charges of aggravated animal cruelty, criminal mischief, and domestic battery.Driver clocked going 130 mph on Courtney Campbell tells police he was going slower: report
+Vaughn was arrested Monday afternoon on charges of aggravated animal cruelty, criminal mischief, and domestic battery.Prattville Police are looking for suspect involved with fraud and theft

 “I’m devastated,” Adeson said at a press conference called by his attorneys.
 “It’s like a blur.”